Statuses in Latin with translation. Quotes in Latin with translation

 Memento Mori.

-The greeting that the monks of the Trappist Order, founded in 1664, exchanged at a meeting.
-It is also used as a reminder of the inevitability of death, the transience of life, and figuratively - about threatening danger or about something sad, sad.
+The greeting that was exchanged at a meeting by the monks of the Trappist order, founded in 1664.
+It is used both as a reminder of the inevitability of death, the transience of life, and in a figurative sense - of a threatening danger or of something sorrowful or sad.

 85. Mens sana in corpŏre sano.

-Usually this saying expresses the idea of harmonious development of a person.
+Usually this saying expresses the idea of harmonious human development.

 86. Mutāto nomĭne, de te fabŭla narrātur.

-The tale is told about you, only the name (Horace) has been changed.
+The tale is told about you, only the name (Horace) is changed.

 87. Nec sibi, nec altĕri.